Oak-Ridge-Ventures/upio-viral-moments-service-docs/docs/RunPodIntegration.md

 # RunPod Integration Guide

 This externally shareable guide covers everything required to operate the Viral Moments microservice on RunPod Serverless—credentials to gather, how to exercise the endpoint, bundled test scripts, and the webhook lifecycle.
-The Python unit tests that underpin these behaviours live in [`tests/test_webhook.py`](../tests/test_webhook.py) and [`tests/test_core.py`](../tests/test_core.py).

 ## 0. Quick Checklist